lsoft/ReSequel.Support/README.md

 ## Visual Studio extension (Vsix) mode

 For a programmer a Vsix mode has been developed.
-You need to build `Extension.2019` or `Extension.2022` project and install vsix file into your instance of Visual Studio.
-As an alternative, a compiled distro can be downloaded here for a Visual Studio 2019 and here for a Visual Studio 2022.
+You need to download compiled distro here for a Visual Studio 2019 and here for a Visual Studio 2022.

 After installing ReSequel extension into your Visual Studio, you find the following menu: